michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 Random access memory (RAM)comes in two varieties—static and dynamic.

-- Static RAM (SRAM)
+- **Static RAM (SRAM)**
   is faster and significantly more expensive than dynamic RAM (DRAM) SRAM is used for cache memories, both on and off the CPU chip.
-- dynamic RAM (DRAM)
+- **dynamic RAM (DRAM)**
   DRAM is used for the main memory plus the frame buffer of a graphics system

-#### Static RAM (SRAM)

 #### Conventional DRAMs

 The cells (bits) in a DRAM chip are partitioned into d supercells, each consisting of w DRAM cells.
 A d × w DRAM stores a total of dw bits of information.
 The supercells are organized as a rectangular array with r rows and c columns, where rc = d.

 - RAS (row access strobe)
 The row address i is called a RAS (row access strobe) request.